SirLonc/Fish-predictions-97-Logistic-regression/README.md

 Fish pred with LR

 This program classifies 7 species of fish according to various parameters.
-This dataset is a record of 7 common different fish species in fish market sales.
+Dataset is a record of 7 common different fish species in fish market sales.